Aliases for GRM4 Gene

 GeneCards Summary for GRM4 Gene

 GRM4 (Glutamate Metabotropic Receptor 4) is a Protein Coding gene.
-Diseases associated with GRM4 include Epilepsy, Generalized, With Febrile Seizures Plus, Type 5.
+Diseases associated with GRM4 include Epilepsy, Idiopathic Generalized 10 and Schizophrenia.
 Among its related pathways are Circadian entrainment and GPCRs, Class C Metabotropic glutamate, pheromone.
 Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and calcium-dependent protein binding.
 An important paralog of this gene is GRM8.